 Making an expurgated version of the notebooks would kill them.
 Like a stuffed parrot, they would be real, but not true.

 With a little sleight of hand, Grenville uses a fictional character and his fictional journal to talk about the use of historical sources and the telling of stories from them.
-Do you simply present the “facts” or do you tell a story - either factual as in history or fictional as in novel – from those facts in which you aim to draw out the truths as best you see them.
+Do you simply present the “facts” or do you tell a story – either factual as in history or fictional as in novels – from those facts in which you aim to draw out the truths as best you see them.
 Am I drawing too long a bow?
 I don’t think I am.

 And so, as you can probably tell, I enjoyed the novel.
 It suffers from a little earnestness in tone but that doesn’t get too much in the way of a good story about how first contact in the first settlement played out.
 It’s not the only story about first contact but it is a valid one – and it helps us understand how an all too human inability to walk in the shoes of the other resulted in a catastrophe of major proportions that we are still working through today.